Find out the big differences between pork butt and pork shoulder, and the best ways to cook them. BBQ pork recipes

 Sometimes referred to as intramuscular fat, marbling can help enhance flavor of meat when smoked low and slow.
 Cooked for hours at low heats, the fat can render and infuse the meat with added flavors and moisture.

 This means that you can get a delicious, tender cut of pork when you smoke Boston butt.

 Pork butt doesn’t have to be smoked though.
 You ask your butcher to cut the butt into steaks with the bone removed, perfect for grilling.
 You can even have it sliced into thin strips or chunks for you to use in a ramen or stew.

 Pork shoulder (also called picnic shoulder) is located right below the pork butt, and runs from the shoulder blade of the pig all the way down to the front hoof.

 Its texture is very different to pork butt.
-It’s a far denser and tougher cut of meat, and doesn’t contain as much marbling.
+It’s a far denser and tougher cut of meat and doesn’t contain as much marbling.
 This is because the shoulder is a well-used muscle, so contains a greater muscle-to-fat ratio than butt.
+Pork cushion also comes from this same portion of meat, which is why it carries quite a lean and tough texture.

 The tough composition of pork shoulder means that it needs to be cooked low and slow.
 This will help prevent it from drying out and becoming too tough to eat.
 Pork shoulder often also requires brining as part of meat prep to help lock in as much moisture as possible.

 Pork shoulder is often sold with the skin still on.
 You can remove this, but you can also leave it on and sear it after cooking or smoking.
-This will give you a beautiful crisp outer layer to your pork.
+This will give you a beautifully crisp outer layer to your pork.

 Both pork butt and pork shoulder have very different characteristics, so it stands to reason that one is better suits to certain pork recipes over the other.